Kings Hill: Development

 Construction of houses and other buildings is set to continue in Kings Hill as Kent County Council have purchased new land for building.
-In May 2010 plans were unveiled for the re-development of the old airfield's derelict control tower (now a listed building) and the surrounding area, which, as of 2016, now plays host to a Costa Coffee and an office for Liberty staff.
+In May 2010 plans were unveiled for the re-development of the old airfield's derelict control tower (now a listed building) and the surrounding area which, as of 2016, now plays host to a Costa Coffee and an office for Liberty staff.

 Many of the roads in Kings Hill are named after varieties of apple, a fruit which has been grown in Kent for centuries, including Bovarde Avenue, Braeburn Way, Discovery Drive, Melrose Avenue, Pippin Way, Winston Avenue and Worcester Avenue.
 Others pay homage to the site's past use as an RAF WWII aerodrome, with names such as Typhoon Road, Mosquito Road, Hurricane Road, Spitfire Road, Beaufighter Road, Javelin Road, Lancaster Way, Lysander Road, Meteor Road and Mustang Road.

 Community facilities

-There are three primary schools in the estate (Kings Hill Primary, the Discovery School and Valley Invicta Primary School at Kings Hill).
+There are three primary schools in the estate (Kings Hill Primary, the Discovery School and Valley Invicta).

-Other facilities include Kings Hill Sports Park, an Asda superstore and Little Waitrose, a Shepherd Neame pub named The Spitfire, a doctor's surgery, a veterinary surgery, opticians, pharmacist, traditional and eastern restaurants, takeaways, cafes, two churches and a David Lloyd Leisure health club.
+Other facilities include Kings Hill Sports Park, an Asda superstore, a Little Waitrose, an Aldi, a Shepherd Neame pub named The Spitfire, a doctor's surgery, a veterinary surgery, opticians, pharmacist, traditional and eastern restaurants, takeaways, cafes, two churches and a David Lloyd Leisure health club.

 Kings Hill is served by St Gabriel's Church of England church, which currently meets in the Discovery School.
 Kings Hill falls predominantly within the ecclesiastical parishes of Mereworth and West Malling.
 In 2003 the Diocese of Rochester appointed the first full-time resident minister to meet the pastoral needs of the growing business and residential community.
 In 2015 they appointed their second full-time minister.